devops329/devops/instruction/playwright/playwright.md

 Now you are ready to write your first test against our demonstration service.

 Let's start by getting rid of the example tests.
-To do this you can either delete the `example.spec.js` file or move it to the `tests-examples` directory.
+To do this you can either delete the `example.spec.js` file or move it to the `tests-examples` directory where it will be ignored.

 ### Recording a test